Sonata165/CSE123Project2/README.md

 The structure of routing table are defined in rt.h.
 Operations on routing table are implemented in rt.c.

 ### lookup_rtable()
 Perform Longest Prefix Match to the destination IP of incoming packet to entries in the routing table.
+If no entry have same prefix as dst, return the entry which has 0.0.0.0/0 as network addr.

 ## 7. sr_if.c / sr_if.h